theopenconversationkit/tock-vue-kit/README.md

 ```

+### Visual customization in a separate css file

-- In a separate css file, included after the main css file.
+Create a separate css file where you redefine css variables and include this file in source, after inclusion of main css file.

 Example :